karimmtarek/timeliner/README.md

 Timeliner is an open-source, free to use web application aims to help web developers and designers create a one good-looking portfolio page, quick and easy.

 ## Use case
-You need a portfolio or just a unique online resume, you need to add some basic information about your self and what you do.
-You need it look good, you don't have time to build it from scratch and you don't want to buy a template for $10 and hack into it because again you don't have that, and you don't want to pay for fancy online service, if you do please check the **Fancy online services** list.
+You need a portfolio or just a unique online resume, you need to add some basic information about yourself and what you do.
+You need it look good, you don't have time to build it from scratch, and you don't want to buy a template for $10 and hack into it because again you don't have time for that, and you don't want to pay for fancy online service.

-## Fancy online services
-TBC

 ## Demo
 TBC